yuvrajb/currency-ionic-app/README.md

 # Features
 1. Ability to Select Multiple Currencies.
 2. View Current Exchange Rates of the Selected Currencies.
-3. Ability to calculate amount based on user input.
+3. Ability to Calculate Amount based on User Input.
-4. Ability to Select Base Currency
+4. Ability to Select Base Currency.
 5. Ability to Modify Decimal Points.

 # Upcoming Features